replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, and 1.23

 ### Improvements
-* Update local-volume-provider to v0.3.3.
+* Updates local-volume-provider to v0.3.3.

 ### Bug Fixes
 * Fixes an issue where links and text within the `app.k8s.io/v1beta1` `Application` kind were not templated.